zucchi99/Emotion-Recognition-of-fer2013/README.md

 <img src="https://github.com/zucchi99/Emotion-Recognition-of-fer2013/blob/master/Images/Inception-Block.png" height="300" alt="Inception-Block">

+The class <i>DynamicNetBasic</i> doesn't have a linear structure for two reasons:
+ * each inception module inside itself diverges and converges
+ * each inception module has a skip connection: $x = run_inception(x, inception) + nn.Identidy(x)$

-The class <i>DynamicNetBasic</i> has a linear structure and has the following parameters (divided by which step are used):
+The class has following parameters (divided by which step are used):